IOB-Muenster/Transduction-Tracker-Verifier/README.md

 2. `TransductionVerifier.V3.py` produces multiple files, including:
     * Results of alignment and post-processing, which are placed in the alignment folder.
-    * *_verified_transductions.tsv ---> comprises transductions for which the potential source was identified and met our other verification criteria.
+    * *_verified_transductions.tsv: comprises transductions for which the potential source was identified and met our other verification criteria.
 A manual inspection of the results is recommended.